ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 then you plan and implement the parts.
 The same goes for writing, if you want your end result to be cogent and well-crafted.

 This was also a chance for me to revisit the vision for the book as a whole, as the first chapter will really start limiting and focus the world for the book.
-My book was about using testing technologies (frameworks, assertions, and fakes) for a specific web framework (with models, views, controllers, and other framework components).
+My book was about using testing technologies (frameworks, assertions, and fakes) for a specific web framework, Backbone.js (with models, views, controllers, and other framework components).
 The big decision made in the original outline was to split chapters by different test technology, and *not* by web framework component.

-* TODO: Writing the Notes App, planning this, and weaving throughout.

-* PLAN: Have a sample application and use it as a vehicle for the chapter organizations.
-  * Was some question as to how to organize - Backbone.js topics vs. testing topics?

-* FORMAT: MS Word.
-Would have liked Markdown or even LaTeX.
-* TIP: Do OS for examples.
-Source licensing: do OS on GH in addition to publisher's server.
+At the same time, I needed to weave each testing lesson *back* to the Backbone.js framework (the book title is, after all, **Backbone.js** Testing), so I decided to create a reasonably complex Backbone.js sample application to use throughout the book.
+The application is a simple note-taking web page, named Notes, and I tested different parts of Notes in each chapter using the specific chapter's test technology.

+I think this approach was ultimately successful in unifying the test concepts with Backbone.js application fundamentals, but it also required a lot of upfront work, as the Notes sample application essentially needed to be coded and tested very early on, before most of the chapters were written.

+### And Off we Go

+With my Chapter 1 outline ready and my Git repositories ready to go, I started writing the first chapter, "Setting up a Test Infrastructure".
+The chapter essentially comprised downloading all of the libraries needed to run and execute the book samples and create a "Hello World"-ish test infrastructure.

+* TODO Relatively straightforward.
+* TODO But slow!
+I had a lot of time for the first chapter, but knew I needed to dig in deep for a lot of future chapter work, and it wasn't happening fast enough.
+* TODO page length as submitted?
+* TODO Knew cross country move coming.
+* TODO Chapter submission bundle and acceptance process.

 * LOGISTICS:
   * Git Source: BitBucket, GitHub for public samples.